 Seek medical attention immediately if you have meth sores that are painful, swollen, dark-colored, and warm.

-Treatment For Meth Sores
+Meth Sores Treatments

 In order to prevent future sores, a user will need to take steps towards sobriety and a life free from meth use.
 Because meth use can cause users to pick at the sores on their skin, complete change and healing can’t truly begin until the root problem, meth addiction, is addressed.

 Short term treatment of meth sores includes seeking medical attention, especially when sores are infected.
 Doctors can examine sores and prescribe antibiotics to fight infection if a patient needs it.
 Some sores may also need to be manually drained of pus.
 This is something that is best left to medical professionals to handle.
-They know the proper ways of draining sores to keep you safe!
+They know the proper ways of draining sores to keep you safe.
 Other creams or medications can also be prescribed if you go see a doctor.

 Without professional treatment, healing can take a lot longer.
 Habitual meth use can weaken your immune system and make the healing process even longer than usual.
 If the wound becomes infected, the healing will not only take longer, but your immune system may not be able to fight off the infection by itself.